New Patients: 919-646-6294

 How often can I get my teeth whitened?

 Even with professional-grade products that minimize sensitivity, too many whitening treatments can cause issues.
 Only whiten your teeth once or twice a year.
-Whitening more often means more problems with sensitivity and the shade of your teeth looks unnatural.
+Whitening more often means more problems with sensitivity, and the shade of your teeth looks unnatural.

 Book an Appointment for Teeth Whitening in Cary, NC